How do I stay up to date on the latest from RCS and the Common Rule changes?

-Updated materials and resources are being developed and posted on our website as we work to prepare researchers and the UO community for the revised Common Rule.
+Updated materials and resources were developed and will be available on our website to ensure the UO research community is prepared for the revised Common Rule.
 See the links in the sidebar to the left for the most recent updates and news.

 I am in the middle of preparing a new submission to the IRB.
 How do the changes affect new submissions?

 We will continue to accept previous versions of forms through the transition.
 Any new studies approved on or after January 21, 2019 will be reviewed under the revised Common Rule regulations, even if the protocol is submitted using prior versions of our materials